DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

    After determining the `giftCodeShare`, proceed with the following steps:

    - Use the [Code Transaction API endpoint](#code-transaction-endpoint) to create a `pending` charge on the gift code with the value of `giftCodeShare`.
 Save the `transactionId` and the `cardId` from the response object.
-   - Attempt charging the third-party payment method with the remainder of the order balane, i.e.`orderBalance - giftCodeShare`.
+   - Attempt to charge the third-party payment method with the remainder of the order balance, i.e.`orderBalance - giftCodeShare`.
    - If the the third-party payment is successful, use the [Card Transaction API endpoint](#card-transaction-endpoint) to capture the pending charge on the gift code.
 You need to provide the `cardId` and the original `transactionId` from the response to the pending transaction in this step.
    - If the third-party payment fails, use the [Card Transaction API endpoint](#card-transaction-endpoint) to cancel the pending charge on the gift code.
 You need to provide the `cardId` and the original `transactionId` from the response to the pending transaction in this step.